ascott02/IRTForests/slides.md

 <div class="columns">
   <div class="col">

 - Probe the pipeline on a high-signal, low-noise dataset.
-- Lightweight handwriting dataset to validate RF × IRT beyond CIFAR-10.
+- Use a lightweight handwriting set to validate RF × IRT beyond CIFAR-10.
 - Confirm that IRT still mirrors RF uncertainty when accuracy is near perfect.
-- Acts as a control where ambiguity is rare yet still detectable.
+- Treat it as a control case where ambiguity is rare yet still detectable.

   </div>
   <div class="col">